 Longannet secures 1,000-jobs Talgo train factory

 Paul Lewis, chief executive of Scottish Development International, with Carlos de Palacio, president of Talgo, and the company’s UK Director Jon Veitch during a visit to Edinburgh last month (pic: Terry Murden)

-Longannet has secured a Spanish company’s £40 million investment in a 1,000 jobs factory to build the next generation of high speed trains.
+Longannet has been chosen as preferred site for a Spanish company’s £40 million investment in a 1,000 jobs factory to build the next generation of high speed trains.

 However, the plan hinges on winning the contract for high speed trains in the UK.
 If it secures that deal the former power station site at Longannet will be transformed into a 70,000 sq ft factory over 18 months from early 2020.
 The company will also develop its second preferred site at Chesterfield in Derbyshire as an innovation centre.

 Longannet’s success is a huge feather in Scottish Enterprise’s cap after it pulled together a team of industrialists, academics, politicians, civil servants and development experts who were described by Talgo’s president as “a credit to Scotland”.

 The two sites were shortlisted following a tour of potential locations around the UK by a delegation of company representatives.
 Hunterston in Ayrshire was among the candidates that were ruled out.

 Should Longannet get the final go-ahead it will require a huge recruitment exercise for skilled workers on a scale not seen for some years.

 Although there will be a central factory location, some key components are expected to be made elsewhere in the UK, and integrated into the final build at the facility in Longannet.
 This will ensure that the benefits of Talgo’s investment can be felt more widely across the UK.